asouvanlasy/drestation/_posts/2022-03-31-what-is-oop.md

 As seen as before, we defined a `Gun` class.
 Let's create a `Gun` object.

 ```
+class Gun {
+    // Define what type of data
+    string model
+    int bullets

+    // This function subtracts one bullet when fired
+    function shoot() {
+        bullets--
+    }
+}

 class Main {
     // Create a Gun called ak47
     Gun ak47 = {